 Morning Prayer concludes with the Lord’s Prayer and another short prayer imploring God’s help and grace for this day.

 Evening Prayer, or Vespers, follows the same procedure as Morning Prayer, except the Invitatory Psalm is omitted, and the Canticle of Mary (Luke 1:46-55) is recited in place of the chanted Canticle of Zechariah.
-Evening Prayer at Our Lady Star of the Sea usually precedes Benediction on First Fridays.

 Want to Learn More?